 By 1904, 741 students were enrolled at the new school and 780 were expected the following year.
 Then as now, Berkeley’s academic reputation attracted students from the surrounding communities.
 Tuition was free for Berkeley residents, but the school charged non-resident pupils $11 per term.

-In 1917 an auditorium and science building were built along Alston Way at Grove—now Martin Luther King Way—and 507 students received diplomas—only slightly fewer than the 600 plus seniors expected “to walk” at the Greek Theater in June.
+In 1917 an auditorium and science building were built along Alston Way at Grove—now Martin Luther King Way—and 507 students received diplomas—only slightly fewer than current class expected “to walk” at the Greek Theater in June.

 In 1920 a new academic building was built across Kittredge Street.
 This building is now called the C Building.
 In 1922 a gymnasium building was built.
 The architect for these projects was William C. Hayes.
 In 1929 the pools and additions were added to the gym building; the architect was W.H.
 Ratcliff, Jr.

 In 1938/39, after acceptance of a master plan developed by William Gutterson, the G and H Buildings were built.
 The goal was to build the community theater in the early 1940’s.
 However, World War II intervened, and the building was not completed until 1949.

 The district purchased land at the corner of Allston Way and Milvia and constructed the cafeteria building at this location in 1964.
 At the same time the B Building was built.
 In 1979 the Donahue gym was built.
 Major campus upgrades took place during the late 1990s, including renovating the G and H Buildings and some areas of the C Building.
-A serious fire destroyed the B building.
+A serious fire destroyed the B building in April 2000.

-A new building, the D building, was completed in 2004 to house the library, student union, College and Career center, counseling offices, administration offices, dance studios, swimming pool, and some classrooms.
+The D building was completed in 2004 to house the library, student union, College and Career center, counseling offices, administration offices, dance studios, swimming pool, and some classrooms.